stats-432sp2020/stats-432sp2020.github.io/syllabus.md

 You will be required to complete a team project (2-4 people).
 You may choose this group.
 The goal is to analyze a dataset in depth using anything that you have learned.
-The project will have three checkpoints: PC 1 will be due __Thursday, January 25__, PC 2 is due __Thursday, March 8__, PC 3 is due on __Monday, April 30__.
+The project will have three checkpoints: PC 1 will be due __Thursday, January 30__, PC 2 is due __Thursday, March 12__, PC 3 is due on __Tuesday, May 5__.
 All are to be uploaded to your repo by 11:59pm on those dates.
 See the [project](project.html) page for detailed requirements.

 The entire class will give brief presentations during the last week of classes.

 #### Exams

 There will be two take home exams.
 Both will be completed entirely individually.
-The midterm will be made available on __Wednesday, Febuary 21__ for submission by __Wednesday, February 28__.
+The midterm will be made available on __Wednesday, Febuary 26__ for submission by __Wednesday, March 4__.
-The second exam will be available __Friday, April 13__ for submission by __Friday, April 20__.
+The second exam will be available __Friday, April 17__ for submission by __Friday, April 24__.
 In both cases, the exam file will be downloaded from your personal repo at 11:59pm on the due date.
 Late submissions will not be accepted.

-If either of these dates pose some type of problem, you must notify me no later than Friday, January 12.
+If either of these dates pose some type of problem, you must notify me no later than Friday, January 17.
 After this date, no alternatives will be considered without medical documentation.

 ### Important considerations